The Poly-Raster Image format

 file formats use this very lay-out.
 In the figure, memory address zero is in the

 Column order is common for displays and LED signs where data has to scroll horizontally (rather than vertically).
 You might almost say that a display with column order looks similar to a row-order display that is rotated 90°.
-In the figure, memory address zero is in the upper left.
-Horizontally, the address jumps with "col" bytes and vertically, it increments with 1 byte.
+In the figure, memory address zero is in the upper left and it increments by 1 for each step in the vertical direction.
+When arriving at the bottom of the column, the address wraps back to the top of the next column.

 A banded lay-out mixes row and column modes.
 From a memory addressing perspective, a banded row-order lay-out is indeed row-order: the address increments by one along the horizontal axis.
 However, a row is now eight pixels high, rather than just one pixel.
 A banded row-order lay-out is common for dot matrix printers, ink-jet printers and thermal transfer printers.